not-sekiun/PyIris/README.md

 # The PyIris Project
 The PyIris project is a modular, stealthy and flexible remote-access-toolkit.
-It allows users to dynamically build remote-access payloads (referred to as scouts) by loading and unloading specific modules (referred to as components), that grant scouts specific features.
+It allows users to dynamically build remote-access-trojan payloads (referred to as scouts) by loading and unloading specific modules (referred to as components), that grant scouts specific features.
 This allows you to cut down on file size and only use essential features making it less likely for antivirus to detect the scout.
 It also allows for highly customisable payloads that have low hard drive footprints as the scout never writes anything to the